 A Safer Community staff member will explain what options are available to you, how they can help and what each option might look like.
 It’s up to you to decide which path is most appropriate for you.
 Sometimes we will need to take steps to ensure the safety of our community, but we will always discuss this with you first.

-When you talk with a member of the Safer Community, you will be:
+When you talk with Safer Community, your privacy will be respected and you will be:

-- Be helped to understand reporting and support options available to you.
+- helped to understand available reporting and support options.
 This includes services internal and external to the University.

-- Be helped to be in control of the processes and decisions.
+- in control of the processes and decisions where possible

-Safer Community will be able to provide you with the following support:
+Safer Community can offer you the following support:

-- Be the ongoing contact point for you if you wish.
+- Be your ongoing contact point if you wish.